 In order to maintain their dominance in these applications, tape-based storage systems need to match or exceed the performance growth of hard-disk systems, while maintaining or improving their price/GByte advantage.
 Fortunately, there is still significant potential to continue scaling tape technology.

 For example, in 2015, IBM, in collaboration with FUJIFILM, demonstrated the potential for recording at an areal density of 123 Gb/in2 using a prototype BaFe tape fabricated using low cost particulate coating technology [2015-3].
-We estimate that this areal density will enable cartridge capacities of up to 220 TB, and according to the 2015 Information Storage Industry Consortium (INSIC) tape road map, such an areal density will enable the continued scaling of tape cartridge capacities at historical rates of doubling every two years for approximately the next 10 years.
+More recently, in 2017, we demonstrated the potential for recording at 201 Gb/in2 on sputtered media developed by Sony Storage Media Solutions [2017-1].
+We estimate that this areal density will enable cartridge capacities of up to 330 TB, and according to the 2015 Information Storage Industry Consortium (INSIC) tape road map, such an areal density will enable the continued scaling of tape cartridge capacities at historical rates of doubling every two years for approximately the next 10 years.